 Understandably so.
 Luckily, there’s a little something that can help: your hearing aid.
-According to the most recent surveys and research, these tiny devices can probably help you sleep better.
+According to surveys and research, these tiny devices may help you sleep better.

 In recent days, you’ve noticed yourself tossing and turning more than usual, battling fatigue all day no matter how much sleep you get, and then having a hard time falling asleep at night (despite your exhaustion).
 All of these issues started around the same time you also started to notice that your radio, television, and mobile phone were becoming difficult to hear.

 It turns out, you’re not imagining things.
 There is a well-documented connection between hearing loss and insomnia, even if the precise sources aren’t exactly clear.
 There are, of course, a couple of theories:

 - Hearing loss is linked to depression, and depression can cause chemical imbalances in the brain that disrupt your sleep cycle.
 This makes it harder to fall asleep and stay asleep.

 - As you develop hearing loss, your brain starts straining–it’s looking for inputs from your ears where none exist.
 If your brain is in overdrive trying to hear while you’re drifting off to sleep, your entire cycle could be thrown off (it’s that “my brain won’t shut off” issue).